Nyai Roro Kidul: Pati of the army of the Southern Sea

-Ban on green garment
+Ban on green garments

-There is a local belief that wearing green garment will bring the wearer bad luck, as green is Nyi Roro Kidul's favorite color.
+There is a local belief that wearing a green garment will bring the wearer bad luck, as green is Nyi Roro Kidul's favorite color.
 Sea green (gadhung m'lathi in Javanese) is Nyi Roro Kidul's favorite color and no one should wear the color along the southern coast of Java.
-Warnings are always given to people visiting the southern coast not to wear green garment.
-The myth is that they could be targeted by Nyai Rara Kidul to become her soldiers or servants (slaves).
-Logically, the reason arises because water in the southern coast tends to be greenish in color so that drowning victims wearing green garment will be difficult to find.
+People visiting the southern coast are warned not to wear green garments.
+According to myth, they could be targeted by Nyai Rara Kidul, to become her soldiers or slaves.

 Serat Centhini mentions that Gusti Kanjeng Nyai Rara Kidul has kampuh gadhung mlathi or "a long green dodot cloth with a white center" that is gold-toned.